Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade-prepare.md

 - You're using a <Constant name="dbt_platform" /> account on any tier.
 - You have a developer license.
 - You have [proper permissions](/docs/cloud/manage-access/enterprise-permissions) to edit projects.
-- While not a strict requirement, it's strongly recommended you focus on a project using a <Constant name="fusion" /> supported adapter:
+- Your project is using a <Constant name="fusion" /> supported adapter:
     <FusionAdapters/>

 :::tip Upgrading your first project